BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 If you wish to interact with the e-models, please have a look at the notebook `./exploit_models.ipynb <./exploit_models.ipynb>`_.

 Note that you may observe disproportionately large scores for some features.
-This phenomenon often originates from the relatively small standard deviations associated with the extraction of these particular features, which in turn, is frequently a consequence of utilizing a smaller sample size.
-Smaller sample sizes tend to yield less diverse data, thereby restricting the variability and potentially skewing feature scores post-optimization.
+This phenomenon often originates from the relatively small standard deviations associated with the extraction of these particular features, which in turn, is frequently a consequence of utilising a smaller sample size.
+Smaller sample sizes tend to yield less diverse data, thereby restricting the variability and potentially skewing feature scores post-optimisation.

 Currentscape